Diabetes Hypos & Hypers

 What is hyperglycaemia (hyper)?

-Hyperglycaemia, or high blood glucose, occurs when blood glucose (or sugar) rises above your usually recommended range.
+Hyperglycaemia, or high blood glucose (sugar), occurs when blood glucose (or sugar) rises above your usually recommended range.
 Your healthcare professional will help you determine the best target blood glucose range for you to aim for.

 High blood glucose can be caused by many things, including: